 In addition to the confidential resources listed above, Rivier community members have access to a variety of resources provided by the University.
 The professionals listed below are trained to support individuals affected by sexual harassment, sexual violence, stalking, intimate partner violence, or other forms of sexual misconduct and to coordinate with the Title IX Coordinator consistent with the University's commitment to a safe and healthy educational and work environment.
 The individuals listed below can a) provide information regarding the University's policies and procedures; b) assist in accessing other support services; and c) help arrange for supportive measures or other remedies.
 While not bound by confidentiality, these resources will maintain the privacy of an individual's information within the limited circle of those involved in the Title IX resolution process.

-Justine Caron, Director of Human Resources, Title IX Coordinator: Molloy Hall | 603-897-8210 | jcaron@rivier.edu
+Colleen Mills, Director of Human Resources, Title IX Coordinator: Molloy Hall | 603-897-8211 | cmills@rivier.edu or titleixcoordinator@rivier.edu